AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `ldap_base_dn` - (Optional) LDAP base DN.
 Required if `enable_ldap` is true.
 * `ldap_username_attribute` - (Optional) LDAP user attribute.
 Required if `enable_ldap` is true.

+#### Modify VPN Configuration
+* `idle_timeout_value` - (Optional) It sets the value (seconds) of the [idle timeout](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly).
+This idle timeout feature is enable only if this attribute is set, otherwise it is disabled.
+The entered value must be an integer number greater than 300.
+Available as of provider version R2.18+.
+* `renegotiation_interval_value` - (Optional) It sets the value (seconds) of the [renegotiation interval](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly).
+This renegotiation interval feature is enable only if this attribute is set, otherwise it is disabled.
+The entered value must be an integer number greater than 300.
+Available as of provider version R2.18+.

 ### Designated Gateway
 * `enable_designated_gateway` - (Optional) Enable Designated Gateway feature for Gateway.
 Only supported for AWS and AWSGov gateways.
 Valid values: true, false.
 Default value: false.
 Please view documentation [here](https://docs.aviatrix.com/HowTos/gateway.html#designated-gateway) for more information on this feature.
 * `additional_cidrs_designated_gateway` - (Optional) A list of CIDR ranges separated by comma to configure when "Designated Gateway" feature is enabled.
 Example: "10.8.0.0/16,10.9.0.0/16,10.10.0.0/16".